-- – Support of the development of digital, video, and print fundraising collateral related to youth and community content, designed for both the capital campaign and ongoing operational fundraising, including content for events, emails, social media, and the Lowline’s website.
+- – Support of the development of digital, video, and print fundraising collateral related to community and youth engagement, including content for events, emails, social media, and the Lowline’s website.

 - – Assist in the maintenance of educational equipment and storage areas.

-- – Collaborate with the Lowline team and report directly to the Deputy Director.
+- – Collaborate with the Lowline team to assist with other Lowline events/initiatives.

-- – Extremely polished writer, able to convey both professionalism and emotion in a variety of channels; a brilliant communicator in person.
+- – Polished communicator, able to convey both professionalism and emotion to people of all ages and backgrounds in a variety of channels.

 - – High level of energy and enthusiasm.